CamilaDuitama/muset/README.md

 ### K-mer matrix operations

-MUSET includes a `kmat_tools`, an auxiliary executable allowing to perform some basic operations on a (text) k-mer matrix.
+MUSET includes a `kmat_tools`, an auxiliary executable that lets you perform some basic operations on a (text) k-mer matrix.

 ```
 kmat_tools v0.5